Learn about the data you can find in the Tidio analytics panel. See how your business can benefit from understanding the metrics.

 - What are the conversations' metrics in Tidio

 - What are the operators' metrics in Tidio

-The goal of the analytics section is to help you assess your business' work on handling the communication with your customers.
-By looking into the Tidio analytics section, you'll learn about:
+The goal of the analytics section is to help you assess your business' work on handling communication with your customers.
+By looking into the Tidio analytics section, you'll learn about the following:

 - The number of conversations and their trends

 - How long are your clients waiting for your operators' responses